 UT Austin Biomedical Engineering professor Nicholas Peppas is a recipient of the 2024 BMES CMBE Shu Chien Achievement Award.
 The recognition is the most prestigious honor bestowed by the BMES Cellular and Molecular Bioengineering (CMBE) Special Interest Group.

-This award recognizes an individual who made exceptional contributions to the field of cellular and molecular bioengineering.
-These contributions include groundbreaking scientific advances, the development of programs to support the field, the mentoring and training of the next generation of scientists, and the advancement of diversity and inclusivity.
+Presented at the 2024 CMBE Conference during the first week of January, the award recognizes an individual who made exceptional contributions to the field of cellular and molecular bioengineering.
+These contributions include groundbreaking scientific advances, the development of programs to support the field, as well as the mentoring and training of the next generation of scientists.

 In addition to Biomedical Engineering, Peppas is a professor in the McKetta Department of Chemical Engineering and the UT Austin College of Pharmacy.
 He holds the Cockrell Family Regents Chair in Engineering #6.